 07 of 10

 Art historian Berfu Durantas says "Unlike a typical art museum, they sell more than just postcards, prints and stationery with images from famous works of art.
 The merchandise is eclectic and ranges from architectural models to reproduction period plates to Morgan tea!
 There's also a focus on many book-themed items reflecting Morgan's extensive book collection in addition to the art.
 It's the perfect merging of art and books."

 08 of 10

-Let's face it.
-There are only so many museum tchochkes that one person needs.
-That's why art historian Joseph Kopta says, "Predictable and boring, but the gift shop is Dumbarton Oaks is great because the bookstore has BOOKS."
+There are only so many museum tchotchkes that one person needs, which is why art historian Joseph Kopta says, "Predictable and boring, but the gift shop is Dumbarton Oaks is great because the bookstore has BOOKS."
 Indeed they have an impressive collection of books that span all the fields of study reflected in their collection.
-Their entire book catalog is online and offer a great way to support the museum from afar.Continue to 9 of 10 below.
+Their entire book catalog is online and is a great way to support the museum from afar.Continue to 9 of 10 below.

 09 of 10

-Right in the middle of Manhattan, the shop at the Museum of Arts & Design is as much of a destination as the museum itself.
-Set right on the first floor, museum admission is not required to access the shop.
+The Museum of Arts & Design shop is as much of a destination as the museum itself.
+Set on the first floor, museum admission is not required to access the store.
 On sale are high quality, handmade works of art in wood, fiber and metal with a particularly strong emphasis on jewelry.
-Of course there are the requisite museum gift shop items like tote bags and key chains, but the real reason to visit the shop at MAD is to find truly unique, one-of-a-kind pieces that are themselves works of art.
+There are the requisite museum gift shop items like tote bags and key chains, but the real reason to visit the shop at MAD is to find truly unique, one-of-a-kind pieces that are themselves works of art.

 10 of 10